Glottography/tutorials/index.md

 ### What you need

-The only essential input is **a digital raster image of a language map** (e.g., a PNG, JPG, TIFF) from a citable scientific publication.
+The only essential input is a digital raster image of a language map (e.g., a PNG, JPG, TIFF) from a citable scientific publication.
 For software, you need [QGIS](https://qgis.org), an open-source geographic information system (GIS), and [Python 3](https://www.python.org/), a free and open-source programming language.

 ### Output

-A set of fully digitised **language polygons** in [Cross-Linguistic Data Format (CLDF)](https://cldf.clld.org/), including attributes and metadata, ready for upload to **Glottography**.
+A set of fully digitised language polygons in [Cross-Linguistic Data Format (CLDF)](https://cldf.clld.org/), including attributes and metadata, ready for upload to Glottography.

 ### Tutorials